chubetho/Bachelor_Thesis/chapters/experimental.typ

 In this experiment, client-side composition will be chosen because the potential development teams at MULTA MEDIO are already familiar with @spa development.
 Additionally, if the application later requires enhanced @seo, faster load times, or improved performance, transitioning from client-side to server-side composition will be straightforward, given that Module Federation already supports this capability.
 Further details regarding client-side routing will be discussed during the implementation stage.

 For enabling communication between micro frontends, any methods outlined in @fundamental_communication will be effective.
-These methods can be easily opted in or out, without need for upfront planning.
+These methods can be easily opted in or out, without the need for upfront planning.

 == Setup Stage

 The setup stage will concentrate on selecting the appropriate tools and technologies required for the new frontend architecture.
-This involves choosing frameworks and libraries, as well as setting up deployment environments and defining the project structure.
+This involves choosing frameworks and libraries, as well as setting up deployment environments, and defining the project structure.

 === Tools for Development

 - Vue.js: It is a progressive JavaScript framework used for building user interfaces.
-It is highly adaptable, supporting for the creation of both simple and complex applications through its reactive and component-based architecture.
+It is highly adaptable, supporting the creation of both simple and complex applications through its reactive and component-based architecture.
 This design facilitates the development of a modular and scalable frontend @_VueJS_.

 - Tailwind CSS: It is a utility-first CSS framework designed to facilitate the rapid development of custom user interfaces.
 By utilizing utility classes, it enables developers to style elements efficiently, minimizing the need for extensive custom CSS and preventing CSS class collisions, particularly in the context of micro frontend architecture.
 This methodology results in cleaner, more maintainable code, aligning well with Vue.js's modular structure @_TailwindCSS_.

 - Vite: It is a modern build tool that significantly enhances the development experience.
 It provides a fast and efficient setup, offering features like instant server start, hot module replacement, and optimized build processes.
 This tool integrates seamlessly with Vue.js and Tailwind CSS, improving development speed and efficiency, making it an ideal choice for modern web projects @_Vite_.
-Also there is a plugin for Vite that enable Module Federation feature for Vite @_OriginjsVitepluginfederation_2024.
+Also, there is a plugin for Vite that enables the Module Federation feature for Vite @_OriginjsVitepluginfederation_2024.

 - ElysiaJS: It is a web framework that enables developers to set up routes for handling different HTTP requests, making it ideal for building Restful APIs.
 With its robust set of features, ElysiaJS allows for the efficient and maintainable development of applications, effectively mimicking a backend server to serve API endpoints in this experiment @_Elysia_.
 However, since this is primarily for simulation purposes, other web frameworks like Express.js or Fastify could also be used effectively.